jaseg/openmind/README.md

 The pad on the bottom side of the board is intended to be used to surface-mount type 261k or 269k 9v battery connectors (available at digikey).
 I did not yet physically check it, but I will as soon as I order at digikey.

+To guarantee galvanic separation from mains potential and to improve the power supply noise floor for the ADCs I would recommend using a battery (rechargeable or not), radioisotope thermoelectric (or other peltier), fuel cell or other non-switching, off-grid power supply.
+Extra style points are given for the radioactive option.

 Software/driver
 ---------------
 The interfacing of these ADCs is pretty straightforward.
 A driver for AVRs currently only supporting the ADS1194